-Council on Older Persons
+Council on Older Persons (COOP)

-The Council On Older Persons (COOP) is an advisory committee of The Center for Community Solutions, COOP’s mission is to promote a better understanding of aging and address the issues and concerns of older person in Greater Cleveland through citizen-led needs assessment, policy development, community education and advocacy.
+The Council On Older Persons (COOP) is an advisory committee of The Center for Community Solutions, COOP’s mission is to promote a better understanding of aging and address the issues and concerns of older persons in Greater Cleveland through citizen-led needs assessment, policy development, community education and advocacy.
 COOP’s members include leaders in the aging network who come together to develop strategies, lead advocacy efforts, and implement solutions.

 To download the latest copy of the COOP Brochure, please click here.